-If you walk through a chemical production facility anywhere in the world today, you will see containers of materials that have virtually identical ingredients
+If you walk through a chemical production facility anywhere in the world today, you will see containers of materials that have virtually identical ingredients and standards.

 If you walk through a building and see the cleaning done, you will also see consistency in the standardization of equipment and methods.